microsoft/code-with-engineering-playbook/docs/machine-learning/ml-profiling.md

 Usually an MLOps/Data Science solution contains plain Python code serving different purposes (e.g. data processing) along with specialized model training code.
-Although many Machine Learning frameworks provide their own profiler, sometimes it is also very useful to profile the whole solution.
+Although many Machine Learning frameworks provide their own profiler, sometimes it is also useful to profile the whole solution.

 There are two types of profilers: deterministic (all events are tracked) and statistical (sampling with regular intervals).
 In this
 The following sample shows an example of a deterministic profiler.
+As for the statistical profilers, [py-spy](https://pypi.org/project/py-spy/) might be used as an example.

 There are many options of generic deterministic Python code profiling.
 One of the default options for profiling used to be a built-in
 [cProfile](https://docs.python.org/3/library/profile.html) profiler.
 Using *cProfile* one can easily profile